 5 Ways to Celebrate Earth Day

-Earth Day in the United States is on Friday, April 22 this year, and people will be celebrating worldwide.
+Earth Day in the United States is on April 22, and people will be celebrating worldwide.
 Some nations will celebrate on different days, but for all the same reasons: to raise awareness about pollution and ways to go green for a better environment.

 Why Do We Celebrate Earth Day?